veikkovahasoyrinki/iot-project1/README.md

 In FIT/Iotlab:
 Set up SSH keys by following instructions: [FIT/Iotlab](https://iot-lab.github.io/docs/getting-started/ssh-access/)

-Create a new experiment with two nodes with M3 components with a chosen site, for example Grenoble.
+In the iot lab website, create a new experiment with two nodes with M3 components with a chosen site, for example Grenoble.

+Create the experiment.

-Choose one of the nodes to be the border router and flash the gnrc_border_router.elf file to it.
-Flash main firmware to the other node. (.elf file)
+Edit the running experiment, choose one of the nodes to be the border router and upload the gnrc_border_router.elf file to it.
+Upload the main firmware to the other node.

 Open two terminals and connect them via SSH to FIT/Iotlab.
 ```